Brown v. Board of Commissioners of the City of Chattanooga: Local Outcome

 As a result of the elimination of the commission and the development of the mayor-council government, Chattanooga's legislative branch is now represented by the following members from each of the nine districts: Chip Henderson (District 1, European-American), Jerry Mitchell (District 2, European-American), Ken Smith (District 3, European-American), Larry Grohn (District 4, European-American), Russell Gilbert (District 5, African-American), Carol Berz (District 6, European-American), Chris Anderson (District 7, European-American), Moses Freeman (District 8, African-American), and Yusuf Hakeem (District 9, African-American).
-Current members of the council are more representative of the people and issues of their individual districts (6 European-Americans, 3 African-American in a city of 36% African-American population) rather than the concerns of the majority white property owners.
+Current members of the council are more representative of the people and issues of their individual districts (6 European-Americans, 3 African-Americans in a city of 36% African-American population) rather than the concerns of the majority White property owners.